 Contributing editor for Space and Time Magazine for the last five years, Stephen was also a columnist and contributing editor for Jim Baen's Universe Magazine for three years (2006-2010), a contributing editor for Robot Magazine for one year (2009-2010), and has written for HumanityPlus Magazine, Grim Couture Magazine, Port Iris Magazine and Digit Magazine.

 Stephen has interviewed over 350 people.

 Stephen has spoken to over 150 audiences.

-(often as the moderator because of his interviewing skills), assisted in teaching
+panels (often as the moderator because of his interviewing skills), assisted

 In his acceptance speech, Stephen thanked the three podcasters who had encouraged him to create a podcast when he knew little about how podcasting was done: Mur Lafferty, Tee Morris, and Rich Sigfrit.
 Stephen also thanked his photographer and assistant, Peggy Gregory, for helping him throughout his many promotional travels to conventions, book signings, and TV appearances.